rosedu/techblog/_posts/2012-08-18-tracing-processes-for-fun-and-profit.md

 disabling `PR_SET_DUMPABLE` (the capability to create crash dumps and to be traced), then only the superuser could trace the process.

 In fact, some systems have gone a step further.
-Since 2010, there is a Yama Linux Security Module.
+Starting 2010, there is a Yama Linux Security Module.
 This includes a protection for ptrace.
 Having `1` in the `/proc/sys/kernel/yama/ptrace_scope` associated procfs file means that tracing is only possible only for children of the tracing process.